- Customer Marketing

 DTC brands have a lot to gain within the post-purchase window from SMS marketing.
 Not only is this a great opportunity to cross or upsell, but it’s also the prime time to request a review or user-generated content (for example, their own photo of the product).
 For DTC brands that thrive on a sense of community and connection, this kind of direct feedback and authentic content is highly valuable — and all within easy reach using SMS.

-SMS campaigns are highly effective for incentivizing reviews.
+SMS review request campaigns are highly effective for incentivizing reviews.
 Okendo’s integration with Attentive further streamlines your collection process, making it far more efficient, appealing, and successful in terms of the engagement you can expect to see from your campaigns.
 By pairing Okendo’s intuitive review collection with a well-timed, well-managed SMS campaign delivered by Attentive, brands have seen as much as a 98% increase in review generation, compared to the previous week.

 Where does the secret to this success lie?
 It’s the seamless way that reviews are requested.
 SMS makes the process entirely friction-free.
 What’s more, the chances of capturing higher quality, media-rich reviews increases.
 It’s easy to quickly respond to a review request and snap a picture or record a short video — customers already hold the device in their hands.